UD-Math-Data-Science-1/notes/supervised/performance.md

 y = np.loadtxt("labels.csv",delimiter=",")
 ```

-We use a `sckikit` helper function to help us split off a randomized 20% of the data to use for testing.
+We use a `sklearn` helper function to help us split off a randomized 20% of the data to use for testing.

 ```{code-cell}
 from sklearn.model_selection import train_test_split